lukesterlee/review-session/README.md

 # Structures of this session

 This session is 4 hours long.
+methods : 90 mins
+clsss : 90 mins
+practice & implementing class and methods : 60 mins

 # Personality of this session

-We will focus on getting the concepts.
+We will just focus on getting the concepts.
+For the first 3 hours, we will learn with papers and a white board to visualize the concepts and class & methods structures.

 # Things to do before coming to this session